Histology Fixatives: What Do They Actually Do To Your Samples?

 The standard fixation protocol for Bouin’s solution is perfusion followed by immersion, or immersion alone, for at least six hours.
 Large specimens can be kept in Bouin’s for longer, possibly up to three days, though it depends on the tissue.
 Due to the toxic nature of the components of Bouin’s solution, appropriate safety precautions should be taken.
 In particular, picric acid can be explosive and so proper disposal measures should be taken.

 More fixatives, more choice

-Fixation is not in any way restricted to these two solutions.
-There are many other fixatives we use every day such as methanol, acetone, glutaradleyde and many more.
+Histology fixatives are not in any way restricted to these two solutions.
+There are many other fixatives we use every day such as methanol, acetone, glutaraldehyde, and many more.
 The choice depends on the starting cells or tissue and also the technique to be applied.
-As I mentioned above, some fixatives are better than other for fluorescence or histology analysis.
+As I mentioned above, some fixatives are better than others for fluorescence or histology analysis.
 As is usually the case in histology, trial and error play a big part in finding the best one for the job.

 Want to know more about histology?
 Visit the Bitesize Bio Histology Hub for tips and trick for all your histology experiments.